 Received a request for a software audit?

-Commercially minded legal advice from highly qualified software lawyers
+Commercially minded legal advice from qualified software lawyers

 - Get legal advice to find out your options to defend what you are up against

 - Avoid wasting internal resources, time, money and the distraction from operations to deal with an unfamiliar audit process